Danskydan/Hilltop/README.md

 ##
 **_Flappy Bird_**

 In a spreadsheet, a cell is “instantiated” when its value or other attributes are provided by the programmer or its value is referenced by another cell or macro.
 In Hilltop, one instance of each named cell is created at runtime unless otherwise specified.
 Multiple instances of a cell may be created using an `<n>` or `<n..m>` suffix after the cell name.
 Named cell instances may also be specified using `<name>`.
-A cell template or “metacell” may be defined using `<>`, from which cells may be created programmatically using the `Create` command. `<*>` may be used to refer to all instances of a cell.
+A cell template or “metacell” may be defined using `<>`, from which cells may be created programmatically using the `Create` command. `<*>` is used to refer to all instances of a cell.

 In the following example, `.vgpColumns<>` and `.imgColumn<>` are metacells, and `<Top>` and `<Bottom>` are named instances of each instance of `.imgColumn<>`.
 Thus, when an instance of `.vgpColumns` is created, `<Top>` and `<Bottom>` instances of `.imgColumn<>` are also created as child cells of the `.vgpColumns` cell instance. `ThisCell` and `ParentCell` may be used when desired to refer to specific cell instances.